decentraland/documentation-creators/docs/development-guide/2018-01-02-coding-scenes.md

 We have also abstracted the communication protocol.
 This allows us to run the scenes locally in a WebWorker.

 We don't want developers to intervene with the internals of the engine or even need to know what lies inside the engine.
 We need to ensure a consistent experience for players throughout the Decentraland map, and mistakes are more likely to happen at that "low" level.

+This decoupling is also important to prevent neighbor scenes from interfering with the experience of players while they're on someone else's scene.
+A player might have multiple nearby scenes loaded at the same time, each running their own code.
+Some actions (like opening external links, or moving the player) are only permitted when the player is standing on that particular scene, not if the scene is loaded but the player is outside.